Thanushs25/portfolio/README.md

 - SSLC | Sri Vijay Vidyalaya Matric Hr.
 Sec.
 School, Hosur (_2019_)

 ## Internships
-- Worked on project titled "Facial Predictions using Generative Adversial Networks (GAN)" at Applied AI Research Lab from Prof. Jaehyuk Cho, South Korea (_20th March 2023 - 16th September 2023_)
+- Worked on a project titled "Facial Predictions using Generative Adversarial Networks (GAN)" at Applied AI Research Lab from Prof. Jaehyuk Cho, South Korea (_20th March 2023 - 16th September 2023_)

 ## Projects
 - ### Parkinson's Disease Identification using vocal features [Publication](https://ieeexplore.ieee.org/document/10085210)
-  Developed a *Machine Learning* Model that detects whether the patient is affected by Parkinson's Disease or not by using vocal features of patient.
+  Developed a *Machine Learning* Model that detects whether the patient is affected by Parkinson's Disease or not by using vocal features of the patient.

 - ### Heart Disease Prediction using Machine Learning Developed a *Machine Learning* Model that detects whether the patient is affected by Cardiovascular Disease or not.
 Cardiovascular disease, also known as heart disease, has been the primary cause of death globally in recent decades.
-It encompasses various heart-related conditions, and prompt access to reliable and practical techniques for early diagnosis and treatment is crucial due to the many risk factors associated with heart disease.
+It encompasses various heart-related conditions and prompt access to reliable and practical techniques for early diagnosis and treatment is crucial due to the many risk factors associated with heart disease.

-- ### “Medicinal plants detection, uses and recovery methods” using ConvolutionalNeural Networks (CNN) Developed a *Deep Learning* Model that classifies that the given input image (i.e. image of an medicinal plant) which belongs to which family and specifies it name, medicinal uses and recovery methods.
+- ### “Medicinal plants detection, uses and recovery methods” using ConvolutionalNeural Networks (CNN) Developed a *Deep Learning* Model that classifies the given input image (i.e. image of a medicinal plant) which belongs to which family and specifies its name, medicinal uses, and recovery methods.

-- ### Speech Emotion recognition using Deep Learning Developed a *Deep Learning* Model that classifies that the given input audio and its emotion (Eg., disgust, happy, sad, etc,.)
+- ### Speech Emotion recognition using Deep Learning Developed a *Deep Learning* Model that classifies the given input audio and its emotion (Eg., disgust, happiness, sad, etc,.)

-- ### Song-Genre Classification using classification Techniques Developed a *Pyspark MLib* Model that classifies the genres of song.
+- ### Song-Genre Classification using Classification Techniques Developed a *Pyspark MLib* Model that classifies the genres of song.

 ## Academic Achievements
 - Best student award for the academic year 2021-2022.
 - Academic excellence award for the academic year 2022-2023.

-## Leadership Responsibilites
+## Leadership Responsibilities
 - Class Representative for the academic year 2021-2022.
 - Placement Coordinator for the academic year 2021-2025.
-- Additional Secretary of Artificial Intelligence Association for the year 2023-2024.
+- Additional Secretary of the Artificial Intelligence Association for the year 2023-2024.